Healthcare stocks are moderately lower, with the NYSE Healthcare

-Sector Index declining 0.5% and shares of healthcare companies in
+Sector Index falling about 0.4% and shares of healthcare companies

 In other sector news,

 (+) GERN, (+57.8%) Mayo Clinic study of its Imetelstat drug

 candidate found an overall response of 44% in the 18 patients with

 myelofibrosis evaluable for response, including four patients with

 complete remissions and another with a partial remission.

 (-) BIOS (-17.5%) Break-even Q3, ex items, trails Street view by

 $0.03.
 Lowers top end of FY13 revenue forecast by $15 mln to a new